-✓ Similarly, to adjust the system frequency without changing the Real Power sharing, the Governors' set-points of the two generators are increased or decreased, simultaneously.
+Similarly, to adjust the system frequency without changing the Real Power sharing, the Governors' set-points of the two generators are increased or decreased, simultaneously.

-If the generators have flat drooping frequency-Real Power characteristic, then the Real Power sharing can vary widely with small changes in the noload speed.
+frequency-Real Power characteristic, then the Real Power sharing can vary widely with small changes in the noload speed.
 Therefore, to ensure a good control of power sharing between generators, they should have speed droops in the range of 2% to 4%.